Alverd04/Alverd04/README.md

 ## What am I interested in?

-As a frontend engineer i love learning new things about web and everything related to it.
-But, it doesn't mean i'm not interested in other technologies such as mobile development or game development.
+As a Frontend Engineer i love learning new things about web and everything related to mobile, web and other platforms such as AI.
+Don't hesitate to let me know some new technologies you've heard about!
+I'll be glad to have a virtual coffe :D

 ## Social media
 <a href="https://www.linkedin.com/in/albert-font-fernandez/">